 Of particular note was the oversight in terms of nominating Ava DuVernay as best director and David Oyelowo as best actor for Selma.
 Boone argued that Selma was nominated for best picture, which "showcases the talent of everyone involved in the production of the movie."
 But, as Aviva Shen states, "Selma‘s Best Picture nomination made Ava DuVernay the ninth woman to direct a Best Picture nominee yet be denied a Best Director nomination."
 In addition, some argue that Gillian Flynn's adaptation of her bestselling novel Gone Girl deserved a nomination.
 As Marlow Stern phrased it, "Flynn’s omission coupled with DuVernay’s meant that NO women were nominated in the directing and screenwriting categories this year.
 Ugh."

-The Academy and its supporters cannot keep supporting the male, mostly white cabal.
+The Academy and its supporters cannot continue to uphold the male, mostly white cabal.
 No one can sincerely believe there are so many coincidences and happenstances throughout Hollywood history.
 A real and systemic problem exists, and we call on the Academy to address it.